sqryxz/ai-alignment-digest/README.md

       },
       {
         "name": "Technical Research",
-        "key_points": [
-          "Analysis of AI reasoning models and scratchpads", "Investigation of encoded reasoning in language models", "Model interpretability studies"
-        ]
+        "summary": "Recent technical research has focused on understanding how AI models process information and make decisions.
+Particularly noteworthy is the investigation into how reasoning models use their scratchpads, with new evidence suggesting interesting patterns in how these models approach problem-solving.
+Additionally, researchers have made progress in studying encoded reasoning in language models and advancing model interpretability techniques."
       }
     ]
   },